 ‘Thanks.
 Gosh, my underwear is too tight.
 How old am I?’

-‘I counted five, so that makes you…’ Peaches counts on her fingers, ‘… sixteen.
-We have to do with that…’
+‘I counted eight, so that makes you-’ Peaches counts on her fingers, ‘-sixteen.
+We’ll have to do with that…’

 ‘Yes, Rowan.
 Have you already finished your homework?’
 Granny closes the wardrobe door before turning around.